 - Technical University of Munich, Germany (ranked 44th worldwide)

-- Heidelberg University (ranked 47th worldwide)
+- Heidelberg University medical school (ranked 47th worldwide)

-- Leiden University, Netherlands (ranked 68th worldwide)
+- Leiden University medical school, Netherlands (ranked 68th worldwide)

-- University of Copenhagen, Denmark
+- University of Copenhagen medical school, Denmark

-- University of Barcelona, Spain
+- University of Barcelona medical school, Spain

 - University of Helsinki, Finland